 The Ultimate Solar Roof Tile?

-Tesla announced the development of Tesla Roof Tiles in October 2016, you’ll know it’s a leap forwards in Solar aesthetics.
+Tesla announced the development of the Tesla Solar Roof in October 2016, a leap forwards in Solar PV aesthetics.
 They just look like a normal roof and they are genuinely beautiful.
 Given Elon Musk’s track record so far, we’d be surprised if efficiency wasn’t a high priority, but we don’t know for sure yet.
 And price will be a consideration.
 We’ll let you know, as soon as we know when they’re available, just sign up for our newsletter on the form on our home page.

 The values we’ve given are an estimate only, until we know more.

 Currently only available in the US, with no plans for distribution in the UK – The Tesla Solar Roof